 Huntsville Symphony Orchestra Guild

-- District VIII Auditions Chair – 30+ years
+- District VIII Auditions Chair – More than 30 yrs.

 - State String State Auditions Chair – 15+ years

 - Clinician 5 terms

 - Independent Music Teachers Forum Chair 7 terms